Hiiirad/IPv4-IPv6/README.md

 ## Getting Started

+These programs will only works on **Linux** systems and I believe they would be work perfectly on Macbooks.
+My OS is Ubuntu 18.04 and I design these programs to run on all debian-based linux systems.
+The installation process will be different if you use other linux distributions.

 There are 6 programs in this repository which each of has its own feature to play with IPs.

 ### Features